Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 ### Integration Tests

-Integration tests does what Unit tests do, but without mocking dependencies.
+Integration tests verify the behaviour of public APIs while using real services.

 > The more your tests resemble the way your software is used, the more confidence they can give you.<sup>[5][5]</sup>